marismar/travelling-salesman-problem/README.md

 ## About

 The TSP Cup was a programming competition among students of computer science and engineering at Mangabeira Institute of Technology.
+The competition aimed to implement solutions to the traveling salesman problem.
+Thus, given the test instances, the participants had to develop code that returned the best results for the problem.

+Through this code that I developed with the collaboration of Gabriel Patrício, we were the winners of the I tsp cup.

 ## Usage